 Bina previously served as Senior Advisor for Climate Change Innovation in the Obama White House, where she forged partnerships among communities, companies, and government to combat carbon emissions and prepare for climate disasters.
-She has also led coalitions to shape national science policies as Director of Global Policy Initiatives at the Broad Institute of Harvard & MIT, a position from which she is currently on leave.
+She also advised the President's Council of Advisors on Science and Technology in responding to the Ebola epidemic, promoting patient access to cancer therapies, and reforming public school science education.
+Her first book will be published by Riverhead in spring 2019.

 Send a note here if you have a speaking request or inquiry.